Spantree/elasticsearch-talk/presentation/sections/clustering.md

 -->

-### Shards and Replicas

-* <em>Shard</em> - A slice of an index
-    * Single Lucene instance
-    * Choose # carefully: can't be changed later
+### Primary shard

+* Where documents are indexed
+* Quantity can only be set at index creation

+### Replica shard

-* <em>Replica</em> - Copy of a shard
+* Gets updates from primary shard
+* Handles queries
-    * Grow and shrink number as desired
+* Grow and shrink as desired

-Note:
-* Show configuration

-### Master Nodes
+### Master Node

-* Master
 * Maintains "official" cluster state and applies any modifications
 * Distributes shards in cluster
-* Not to be confused with primary replicas

-Note:
-* Show configuration
-* Any node can handle a query, including paging/sorting/collating results
+* Does not necessarily have all the primary shards
+* Does not necessarily coordinate all the queries

-### Master election with Zen
+### Zen

 * Elasticsearch built-in discovery algorithm

-### Zen: Multicast
+### Multicast Zen

-* Default configuration
+* Great for magically forming clusters
 * (Port 54328 broadcast to multicast group 224.2.2.4)
-* Great for magically forming clusters
-* Doesn't work well on EC2
+* Doesn't work well in some cases

 ### Zen: Unicast